- Written by Dr.Mehmet Demircioglu

 Sometimes returning to the same clinic can make sense, but only if the clinic understands the problem, takes responsibility, has a qualified surgeon involved, and can explain a medically sound repair plan.

-If the first operation was done in a high volume system with poor planning, weak surgeon involvement, rushed consultation, or unclear responsibility, I would be very cautious about going back.
+If the first operation was done in a high-volume system with poor planning, weak surgeon involvement, rushed consultation, or unclear responsibility, be very cautious about going back.
+A free repair is not always a good repair.
+If the same system created the problem, repeating the same system may deepen the damage.

-I also suggest asking whether the clinic is willing to provide your records and photographs.
+Ask whether the clinic is willing to provide your records and photographs.
 A clinic that refuses basic documentation may not be the best place for repair.

 Can a second surgery fix a bad result?